shramee/debug/README.md

 # debug

-This contains nothing only used for diff in files altered http://shramee.github.io/debug/
+This contains nothing only used for diff and temporary static deployments.

+http://shramee.github.io/debug/